Linked Data Finland

 ★★★★★ Link your data to other data to provide context.

 However, in our opinion, providing 5-star Linked Data is just the beginning.
-To actually make use of the datasets, consumers need more support in getting to know and access them, as well as a better grasp of their quality and provenance.
-To this end, we extend the model with two additional stars:
+To actually make use of the datasets, consumers need more support in getting to know the underlying data models used, how well the data actually conforms to the models, as well as trustworthiness of the data.
+To these ends, we extend the model with three additional stars to encourage data publishers to make their data more re-usable:

 This added support should come with as little extra work as possible to the data publisher.
-Our hypothesis is that a lot of this can be done automatically, basing on the Linked Data core.
-A data publisher needs only to provide their data in the RDF format, and the LDF.fi portal will do the rest automatically.
-See the overview paper (in ESWC 2014 Proceedings, Springer-Verlag) for some more details about the underlying ideas.
+Our hypothesis is that a lot of this can be done automatically, basing on the notion of Linked Data.
+A data publisher needs only to provide their data in the RDF format, a VoID metadata description about it, and the LDF.fi portal will automatically create a homepage for the publication with related services, such as a SPARQL endpoint, URI resolving services, etc. See the paper at the ESWC 2014 conference for more details about the underlying ideas, and well as the paper at the SEMANTiCS 2024 conference for a discussion about the 8th star.

 Further Information